“ No super serum. No blonde hair or blue eyes. The only power I have is that I believe we can do better ”. – Sam Wilson/Captain America

 Senator: And the people who reappeared only to find someone else living in their family home, they just end up homeless?
 I get it.
 But you have no idea how complicated this situation is.

 Sam: You know what, you’re right, and that’s a good thing.
 We finally have a common struggle now.
 Think about that.
 For once, all the people who’ve been begging and, I mean, literally begging for you to feel how hard any given day is, now, you know.
 How did it feel to be helpless?
 If you can remember what it was like to be helpless and face a force so powerful, it could erase half the planet.
-You wouldn’t know that you were about to have the exact same impact.
+You would know that you were about to have the exact same impact.
 This isn’t about easy decisions.
 Senator.

 Senator: You just don’t understand.

-Sam: I’m a black man, carrying the stars and strips.
+Sam: I’m a black man, carrying the stars and stripes.
 What don’t I understand?
 Every time I pick this thing up, I know there are millions of people out there who are going to hate me for it.
 Even now, here.
 I feel it.
 The stares, the judgment, and there’s nothing I can do to change it.
 And I’m still here.
 No super serum.
 No blonde hair or blue eyes.
 The only power I have is that I believe we can do better.

 We can’t demand that people step up if we don’t meet them halfway.
 You control the banks.
 Shit, You can move borders.
 You can knock down a forest with an email.
 You could feed a million people with a phone call.
 But the question is, who was in the room with you when you’re making those decisions?
 Is it the people you’re going to impact?
 Or is it just more people like you?